PCS Foundation hosting second ‘Night of Purpose’ event - Shelby County Reporter

 “We had our first event early last year and we were able to raise a lot of money,” Little said.
 “To put something together like that was awesome, and we hope to be able to continue that success this year.”

 Little said the event has already received a major sponsorship from ProcessBarron.
-The Foundation is still looking for sponsors for the event which comes with a number of perks.
+The Foundation is still looking for sponsors for the event, which comes with a number of perks.

 “If any local business is interested we still have gaming table sponsorships, or a friend of the foundation sponsorship.
 Each level will get you tickets to the event and names on signage Facebook and webpage,” Little said.